 Introduction

-The prevalence of hybridization and gene introgression between species might be underestimated by biologists using the -otherwise often immensely helpful- biological species concept of reproductively isolated population (Mayr 1942).
+The prevalence of hybridization and gene introgression between species might be underestimated by biologists using the -otherwise often immensely helpful- biological species concept of reproductively isolated populations (Mayr 1942).
 Mallet, however, suggested that hybridization occurs in more than 10% of animal species and 25% of plant species (Mallet 2005) and our own species hybridised recently (Green et al. 2010).

 Hybrid zones, areas where individuals of different species meet and hybridise, can be studied over decades and allow to infer the impact of the different endogenous and exogenous forces at play in this process.
 The European House Mouse Hybrid Zone (HMHZ) is a tension zone characterized by selection against hybrids replaced by immigrating less admixed mice (Barton and Hewitt 1985).
 The two house mouse sub-species Mus musculus domesticus and Mus musculus musculus (hereafter Mmd and Mmm) have entered into this secondary contact around 5000 years ago as a result of their colonization of Europe during the Iron age following the spread of human agriculture (Boursot et al. 1993, Macholán et al. 2012).
 After 500 000 years of allopatric divergence house mice can be found nowadays separated by the 20 km-wide and 2500 km-long HMHZ, stretching from Scandinavia in the North, to the Black Sea in the South (Macholán et al. 2007, Jones et al. 2010).
 The HMHZ is barrier with limited permeability to gene flow between mouse taxa (Macholán et al. 2011).
 The main selective forces acting against hybrids are thought to be endogenous rather than ecological (Macholán et al. 2007), mainly acting on sperm-related traits (Albrechtová et al. 2012).